 Alexandra Noi is a PhD student in the Department of History at UCSB.
 She is interested in the comparative analysis of penal systems in China and the former Soviet Union, as well as in historical memory, commemoration practices, sites of conscience, and intergenerational trauma.
 She is a member of the UCSB Interdisciplinary Memory Research Group.

-This event is sponsored by the Carsey-Wolf Center.
+This event is sponsored by the Carsey-Wolf Center, the Department of History, and the Department of German and Slavic Studies.

 The Carsey-Wolf Center is committed to screening documentaries from across the world that engage with contemporary and historical issues, especially regarding social justice and environmental concerns.
 Documentaries allow filmmakers to address pressing issues and frame the critical debates of our time.